All Episodes

 Well done, my good and faithful servant.

-And Charlie's more alive today than you and I are right here, and so we rejoice with him, but obviously mourn for his family, the turning point USA family.
+And so we rejoice with him, but obviously mourn for his family, the Turning Point USA family.

 And then we have to ask the question, you know, how now shall we live in the aftermath of what just took place?

-Um, because it's awful, not just the assassination, but the response by so many fellow Americans who are celebrating his death, who are mocking his death.
+Because it's awful, not just the assassination, but the response by so many fellow Americans who are celebrating his death, who are mocking his death.

-And so it goes to show you that our culture is in desperate need of healing and restoration, and this is a uh what you could call faith being under fire.
+And so it goes to show you that our culture is in desperate need of healing and restoration.

-This is uh faith under attack.
+This is faith under attack.

-Charlie Kirk was so vocal about his faith, and he was so effective.
+Charlie Kirk was so vocal about his faith and he was so effective.

 You know, people say he was full of hate speech, right?